waqarahmed1/aws-devops-examples/README.md

 Use cloudformation template provided in example to setup:

     i.
-Run the main Cloudformation template (this is a nestated template that makes reference to three templates 1. for creating VPC and ELB resources 2.
+Run the main Cloudformation template (this is a nested template that references three templates 1. for creating VPC and ELB resources 2.
 Creating ECS resources and 3.
 Creating the AWS CodePipeline).